samiemostafavi/data-driven-dvp-prediction/README.md

 Implementation of a 3 hop tandem queuing network in MATLAB Simulink using SimEvents toolbox.

-To use the code and design, open the `queueing_simulation` folder using MATLAB r2020b.
+To use the code and design, open the `queueing_simulation/noaqm_threehop_parallel` folder using MATLAB r2020b.

 ## Paper